National League Division One in 2005: Worcestershire v Glamorgan (17 July)

 Worcestershire Royals would be ruing lost opportunities after the game with Glamorgan Dragons at New Road.
 Winning the toss and batting first, captain Vikram Solanki paired up for 91 with Stephen Moore, who would go on to make 104.
 Zander de Bruyn also made an unbeaten fifty to lift Worcestershire to 273 for 3.
 The Indian international Sourav Ganguly was the only Glamorga bowler to come out with some credit, as he got one wicket for 19 in his five overs.
-Worcestershire started creditably, snaring the wicket of Robert Croft in the second over, but Glamorgan sent out another pinch-hitter in Alex Wharf who made 38 before he was bowled bu David Leatherdale who took two for 35.
+Worcestershire started creditably, snaring the wicket of Robert Croft in the second over, but Glamorgan sent out another pinch-hitter in Alex Wharf who made 38 before he was bowled by David Leatherdale, who took two for 35.
 However, Sourav Ganguly with 53, Michael Powell with 82, and David Hemp with an unbeaten 51 off 36 balls chased down the target.
-The Glamorgan batsman took a particular liking to England Test spinner Gareth Batty who finished wicketless for 69 runs.
+The Glamorgan batsmen took a particular liking to England Test spinner Gareth Batty who finished wicketless for 69 runs.